As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 One exciting advance in employee training involves virtual reality (VR).
 Detroit-based energy company DTE Energy harnessed VR to train employees in high-consequence scenarios from the safety of their office.
 This includes operating at great heights, repairing down wires, and shutting off gas lines.

 The modern digital transformation of the utility industry – dubbed Industry 4.0 – could reasonably run on data.
 Too often, there is excessive redundancy in the data collection process.
-Antiquated protocols mandate workers gather the same data repeatedly for input in various data management systems.
+Antiquated protocols mandate workers to gather the same data repeatedly for input in various data management systems.

 Such procedures keep workers away from the real job of attending to assets and increase frustration.
 Many companies still rely on pen and paper, which is also not the most reliable method of data-keeping.
 As a result, workers must transfer data from one format to another.
 This wastes time and increases the potential of introducing errors.